SF Hydro: Usage

 The railway ferries operated a 30 km route connecting the Tinnoset Line and Rjukan Line.
 Transport included both railway cars, carrying primarily fertilizer, potassium nitrate and ammonia from Norsk Hydro, as well as passengers.

 Hydro was the second ship delivered for the service.
 The first ship, SF Rjukanfos, was delivered in 1909 but proved too small for the service.
 Hydro was ordered from Akers Mek.
 Verksted on 19 July 1913 on a bid of NOK 268,000; the final cost was NOK 334,293.
 It was launched on 10 December 1914, but rebuilt and relaunched on 5 June 1915 as the original configuration used excessive coal.

 In 1929 Hydro was supplemented with a third ship, SF Ammonia.
 All three operated the route until the sinking of Hydro.

 Specifications

-Hydro was larger than its predecessor, at 53 m measuring 493.60 gross register ton.
+Hydro was larger than its predecessor, at 53 m measuring 493.60 gross register tons.
 Like all the railway ferries it had two parallel tracks, which merged at the front to allow a single track to enter the ship; total track length was 80 m, allowing twelve wagons weighing 300 tonnes as well as 120 passengers.
 It was equipped with two steam engines, each at 190 kW (250 hp), giving it a cruise speed of 8 kn.